-- I proceeded to walk away allowing him to make the decision on his own (which his temperament needs).
+- I proceeded to walk away, allowing him to decide on his own (which his temperament needs).

 - Later on in the day, when no one was around, I pulled him aside, recalled the moment, and told him how proud I was that he did the right thing.
-I then followed it up with acknowledging how strong he is and how happy I was that he handled his big emotions without yelling.
-He hugged me and said “I love you dad”.
+I then followed it up by acknowledging how strong he is and how happy I was; he handled his big emotions without yelling.
+He hugged me and said, “I love you, dad.”

 (I think I learned more by this process than he and it was a good reminder that it is easier to pull a rope than push it)

-With my strong willed child I typically come unhinged right around #2.
+With my strong-willed child, I typically come unhinged right around #2.
 I typically clash hard in the struggle for power (WHO IS THE BOSS HERE?).
-However, for the strong willed child, the worst thing you can do show show them your dominance.
+However, for the strong-willed child, the worst thing you can do is show them your dominance.
 My son resents me when I take full control and lay down the law.
 It doesn’t work for him and pushes him to dig in and lash out harder.

-Strong willed children cannot be bossed around when they are feeling the big emotions.
+Strong-willed children cannot be bossed around when they are feeling big emotions.
 To make matters more difficult, this will only heighten if the struggle is happening in front of others or friends.

 The best thing we can do is keep calm, provide them their options/outcomes, and walk away.
-This does a few things for the strong willed child.
-First, they can still feel in control because they are making the decision (instead of being told).
+This does a few things for the strong-willed child.
+First, they can still feel in control because they make the decision (instead of being told).
 Second, they get to save face in front of whoever they are with.
-Third, since we are playing to their strengths (not fighting against them), the child will most likely choose the right path as they are naturally geared to please.
+Third, since we play to their strengths (not fighting against them), the child will most likely choose the right path as they are naturally geared to please.

 Bonus on #4 above.
 This works great in every other area of your life!
-I work in corporate America and often times the work is a thankless job.
-It is expected that you do a good job so gratitude isn’t always present.
-So more recently I started to acknowledge my peers in calm moments well after they might have forgotten about the situation.
-Oh how they light up!
+I work in corporate America, and often the work is a thankless job.
+It is expected that you do a good job, so gratitude isn’t always present.
+More recently, I started to acknowledge my peers in calm moments well after they might have forgotten about the situation.
+Oh, how they light up!
 Talk about breathing life into another person’s soul.
 Try it out!

 It is so easy to catch problems and things that we do not like.
 I propose that we should all try to catch and acknowledge the great acts of others.
-I find it is better to fill someone up with appreciation than it is to point out perceived issues.
-I mean it is really simple: Love works better than anger.
+I find it better to fill someone up with appreciation than to point out perceived issues.
+I mean, it is straightforward: Love works better than anger.

 Photo by Kelly Sikkema via Unsplash